Tom Zizzo, a journalist, has also spent many years selling truck and SUV accessories.

 It may work great when you first get it, but give it a year or two and it may need some occasional adjusting, or sometimes a lot of regular adjusting.

 Roll covers also take up bed space, and they are notorious for leaking.
 That's why most of them come with drain tubes.
 A good, secure cover is the Pace Edwards Full Metal roll cover.
-It costs almost as much as a shell, but they are designed well, and have few problems.
+It costs almost as much as a shell, but it is designed well and has few problems.

 What do you want your truck to look like?